 Ordering from the lower 48 States?

 Our shipping policy ensures that you know exactly how much your parts will cost, delivered to your door, before you order them.
-It’s pretty simple to calculate: 10% of the order value with a minimum charge of $15 and a maximum charge of $60.
-For example, a sway bar kit ($260) will ship anywhere in the lower 48 States for $26.
-If your order comes to $170, it will ship for $17.
-A $535 order ships for $53.
-An $840 order ships for $60.
+It’s pretty simple to calculate: $10 base rate, plus 10% of your order, minimum $15 maximum $75.
 It doesn’t matter how many boxes or how much they weigh, you know the shipping charge.
 Again, this is all you’ll pay for shipping.
 You won’t be charged shipping on any back orders either, rare as they are.

 Ordering from the Provinces of Canada?

 The same shipping policy as above applies to orders shipped to the provinces of Canada.
-Depending on the size and weight of the package, your order may be shipped by UPS or Canada Post Expedited.
-NWT, YT, NU, and some rural areas will incur an additional fee tacked on by Canada Post.
+Depending on the size and weight of the package, your order may be shipped by UPS, Purolator, CanPar, FedEx, or Canada Post Expedited.
+NWT, YT, NU, and some rural areas will incur an additional fee tacked on by the courier.
+Check this table to see if your postal code is on the UPS Extended Area Surcharge list.

 Ordering from outside the U.S.A. and Canada?

 We’d be happy to provide a shipping quote based on the weight and size of the box your parts will ship in.
 Please send us an email describing what parts you’re interested in, as well as where we’d be shipping them.
-We ship outside N. America using Canada Post.
-If you go through our web store, the international shipping price will come up as $100.
+We ship outside N. America using UPS.
+If you go through our web store, the international shipping price will come up as $50.
 This isn’t an exact shipping charge- we’ll package up your order and give you an accurate shipping quote within a few days.
-It may be more or less than $100 depending on which option you select.
+It may be more or less than $50 depending on which option you select.

 Exchange Rate